-She viewed them as the harshest strokes devised by the Romans: numerals designed to be gashed into stone with a minimal number of blows, a system created with all of the elegance offered by a mallet pounding on a chisel.
-The three mighty strikes that formed the number cast before her commanded it to exist without subtlety, Stage IV.
-On none of her medical charts, records or other documents had she seen it represented by the numeral 4.
+She viewed them as the harshest strokes devised by the Romans: angled lines gashed into stone with a minimal number of blows, figures designed with the indelicate elegance offered by a mallet pounding on a chisel.
+The first stood upright alone, the succeeding two were slanted at opposite inclinations with their vertex at the bottom.
+The three strokes that formed the number cast before her commanded it to exist without subtlety: IV.
+On none of her medical charts, records or other documents had she seen the current stage of her cancer represented by the numeral 4.

-Stationed in the white-walled room, she wondered about the experts who had concluded that the crude markings of archaic tally sticks were the most fitting symbols to denote the fourth level of such a brutal, ruining beast.
-They must have decided that the slender Hindu-Arabic lines and curves gracing so much of western civilization weren't up to the task.
+Stationed in a white-walled room, she wondered about the experts who had decided the crude markings of archaic tally sticks offered the most fitting symbol to denote the fourth level of such a brutal, ruining beast.
+They must have concluded that the slender Hindu-Arabic lines and curves gracing so much of modern Western civilization weren't up to the task.

-Surgery, radiation, chemotherapy, hormonal therapy... therapeia by its definition promised curing and healing, but for her there was to be none.
-It added to her frustration that entire vocabularies, beyond their individual words, now failed her.
+Surgery, radiation, chemotherapy, hormonal therapy... therapeia by its definition promised curing and healing, but for her there would be no benign outcome ahead.
+It added to her frustration that entire vocabularies, beyond their individual words, now failed to suffice.

 Trained to analyze idioms from multiple perspectives, she was experiencing the unforeseen result of a lifetime spent studying ancient languages and ethnologies.
 Assessing the symbols on the equipment in the treatment room, she reweighed the values of Aegean and Attic numerals and tossed them aside for their lost isopsephy.
-Her reckoning was now forced to focus on numbers that moved beyond counting.
-She totaled her teachers and her students, and factored her husband and daughter into an equation that kept its unknown variable so well-protected that no Golden ratio could admit to a solution.
+Her reckoning now forced to focus on numbers that moved beyond counting, she totaled her teachers and her students, and factored her husband and daughter into an equation that kept its unknown variable so well-protected no "golden ratio" could admit to a solution.